Edge Paddling is run by it's membership with a Committee elected annually.

 Paddling Discipline: BC 3 Star White Water

-Role is responsible for managing the clubs paddle-sport development strategy including FSRT, First Aid, arranging site specific awareness training (TSK), & maintaining training records.
+Responsible for kit procurement, asset management & the ongoing maintenance of boats & kit.
+And responsible for managing the clubs paddle-sport development strategy including FSRT, First Aid, arranging site specific awareness training (TSK), & maintaining training records.

 This role co-ordinates weekend Meetup paddles, managing attendees & ensuring adequate coaches are available for attendees.